 The answer to this really all depends on where your business is located as well as the jurisdictions in which you operate.
 Some municipalities have stricter requirements than others, and it may be mandatory for you to have specific pollution liability coverage.
 That said, all areas have pollution regulations you will have to adhere to during construction, as well as ones that ensure the project will be compliant with local laws long after it is finished.
 The best thing to do next is to

-talk with insurance agent experienced with monoline policies and pollution liability to learn more about your options and finding a policy that best suits your needs.
+talk with an insurance agent experienced with monoline policies and pollution liability to learn more about your options and finding a policy that best suits your needs.